KainosSoftwareLtd/vision-processing-web-tool/README.md

 If you get stuck, feel free to grab Jordan McDonald (He will be floating around) to get some help.

+If you missed Jordans tutorial lecture - please check it out https://youtu.be/3M3fxN_nX8I

 ## Pre-requisites